marcosvital/My_Website/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors

 ---

 Hi!
-My name is Marcos, I am a Biologist and Quantitative Ecologist from Brazil, based at Universidade Federal de Alagoas, in Maceió, where I work as a Lecturer and Researcher.
-This website works as a small portfolio and contact page for anyone interested in my work, and will easily connect you to my academic projects, repositories, channels, blogs and everything related.
+My name is Marcos, I am a Biologist and Quantitative Ecologist from Brazil, based at Universidade Federal de Alagoas (in Maceió), where I work as a Lecturer and Researcher.
+This website works as a small portfolio and contact page for anyone interested in my work, and will easily connect you to my academic projects, repositories, channels, blogs and everything related. ;)

-Feel free to reach me if you want to ask anything or just say hi - just go the icons bellow my pic for contact information.
+- For blogging, please refer to my [Medium profile](https://medium.com/@marcosvital) (mostly in Portuguese).

-For blogging, please refer to my [Medium profile](https://medium.com/@marcosvital) (mostly in Portuguese).
+- If you want to check out my academic publications, you can find my [published papers and preprints here](https://github.com/marcosvital/publications/).

-If you want to check out my academic publications, you can find my [published papers here and preprints](https://github.com/marcosvital/publications/).
+- You can find some R and Biostats related stuff at my [GitHub profile](https://github.com/marcosvital), and I also have a [R dedicated blog (in Portuguese) right here](https://cantinhodor.wordpress.com/).

-Finnaly, if you want to chek out my academic profile at Lattes plataform (in Portuguese), [you can find it here](http://lattes.cnpq.br/9774938987860991).
+- Finally, if you want to check out my academic profile at Lattes platform (in Portuguese), [you can find it here](http://lattes.cnpq.br/9774938987860991).